-c) No Change to Previous Impact or Mitigation.
+d) No Change to Previous Impact or Mitigation.
 Expansive soils are generally clayey soils or soils that have sufficient clay content such that they swell when wetted and shrink when dried.
 Expansive soils located beneath structures can result in cracks in foundations, walls, and floors that develop over time from cyclical wetting and drying periods.
 According to the geotechnical report prepared for the project site, the shallow soils present at the site have a potential for expansion (Engeo, 2012).
 Typically, soil preparation and the use of imported engineered fill materials mitigate the effects of expansive soils.
 Implementation of all geotechnical recommendations contained in the required geotechnical investigation, as required by the City of Alameda, the California Building Code, and Mitigation Measure GEO-4 from the GPA EIR would reduce potential impacts associated with expansive soils to less-than-significant levels.
-This is the same finding as the proposed project in the GPA EIR, and the effects of the proposed project would not increase the severity of previously identified significant effects or introduce a new significant environmental effect.
+This is the same finding as the proposed project in the GPA EIR, and the effects or introduce a new significant environmental effect.